OWASP/www-project-thick-client-application-security-verification-standard/document/1.0/05-TASVS-CODE.md

 In this example, the `Sandbox` class is used to encapsulate the `ThirdPartyLibrary` and prevent it from accessing code outside of the sandbox.

-### TASVS-CODE-5.5 - Check that import files cannot be abused.
+### TASVS-CODE-5.5 - Check that any imported files cannot be utilized to attack the thick client.

-To prevent attackers from exploiting vulnerabilities in import files to compromise the thick client, it is important to ensure that import files cannot be abused.
-This can be done by validating and sanitizing import files before using them.
+To prevent attackers from exploiting vulnerabilities in imported files to compromise the thick client, validation and sanitizing of any files should occur before using them.
 For example, if the thick client imports data from a CSV file, the file should be validated and sanitized.

 ### TASVS-CODE-5.6 - If the thick client registers a URL handler / protocol handler, verify that it can't trigger dangerous action or introduces common vulnerabilities (memory corruption, command and argument injection, etc.).